Is This Program Right for Me?

 How long will this program take to complete?

-The program can be completed in two full years if you take 2 classes per semester (Fall, Spring, and Summer semesters).
+The program can be completed in two full years if you take 2 classes per semester (Fall and Spring) plus take elective classes during Summer semesters.
 This does not include the prerequisite course, Introduction to Criminal Justice.

 When does the program start?